 There must be this interplay of goods offered for sale and goods purchased in order to have a Market of any kind.
-When Non-producers take money out of the Market without offering any supply in return for it they are really simply stealing the money and wealth from the Market and the Producers.
+I will expand that to say, there must be interplay of commodities, trades, goods and service offered for sale and purchased.
+This interplay of commodities, trades, goods and service offered for sale and commodities, trades, goods, and services purchased establishes a Market.
+This is how all Markets are established.
+Non-producers and counter-producers take money out of the Market without offering any supply in return.
+When they take money without offering any supply in return they are really stealing the money, value, energy, wealth, capital and power from the Market and the Producers.

-Examples of Non-production are, speculation on commodities, excess military spending, wars, farm subsidies, monopolies, corporate welfare, expanding the money supply by banks, any receiving of money without an exchange for it, or insufficient exchange for the money and any other form of welfare.
+Examples of non-production and counter-production are; speculation on commodities, excess military spending, wars, farm subsidies, monopolies, corporate welfare, expanding the money supply by banks, any receiving of money without an exchange for it, or insufficient exchange for the money and any other form of welfare.

-We will use speculation as an example of rewarding non-production.
+We will use speculation as an example of rewarding non-production and counter-production.
 There are two types of speculators.
 There are speculators who buy commodities with the intent to take delivery and then take delivery of the commodities.
-They either consume the commodities or convert them into new products that they place on the Open Market and receive money in return.
+They either consume the commodities or convert them into new products they place on the Open Market and receive money in return for.

-The Producing speculators buy shares in commodities, take delivery of the commodity, convert it to new production and exchange the new product “supply” on the market for money.
-The non-producing speculators buy shares in commodities, do nothing with it and turn around and sell it at a higher price.
-This action of purchasing commodities with the purpose of buying low and selling high places a demand on the commodity and this demand causes the price to go up.
-When, for example this is done with oil, the price of oil rises causing the price of gas at the pump to go up.
-These rewarded non-producing speculators are taking your money with no exchange for it, to you or to the Market.
+The non-producing and counter-producing speculators buy shares in commodities.
+They do nothing with the commodity.
+They turn around and sell it at a higher price.
+This action of purchasing commodities with the purpose of buying low and selling high places a demand on the commodity.
+This demand causes the price to go up.
+When non-producer and counter-producer speculators purchase shares in oil the price of oil increases.
+This speculation causes the price of gas at the pump to rise.
+These rewarded non-producing and counter-producing speculators are taking your money with no exchange for it, to you or to the Market.

 The Open Market is a Market in which prices are determined by the forces of supply and demand, without government regulations or restrictions.
-It is “open to all on equal terms” and restricted to the participation of producers only.
+It is “open to all Producers on equal terms” and restricted to the participation of Producers only.
 Only producers can create and construct a Market.
-Non-producers cannot create and construct a Market; they can only destroy and destruct a Market.
+Non-producers and counter-producers cannot create and construct a Market.
+They can only destroy and destruct a Market.

-The Open Market, “open to all on equal terms,” is similar to the Free Market which we see being “attempted” to be used today.
-The Free Market is based upon the dynamics (forces) of supply and demand as is the Open Market.
+The Open Market, “open to all Producers on equal terms,” is similar to the Free Market.
+The Free Market, which we have seen, is being “attempted” to be established today.
+The Free Market is based upon the dynamics (forces) of supply and demand.
+So is the Open Market.
 They both are based on being free from government regulation and restriction.

-The reason I say, the Free Market is being “attempted to be used today,” is because the non-producers continue to destroy the Market while the Producers work to create it.
+The reason I say, the Free Market is being “attempted to be established today,” is because the non-producers and counter-producers continue to destroy the Market while the Producers work to create it.
 It is not a Free Market in the sense that everyone must place a “supply” on it in order to receive money.
-The definition of freedom used in the Free Market is, “anything goes in this Market,” which includes the destructive forces of the Non-producer.
+The definition of freedom used in the Free Market is, “anything goes in this Market,” which includes the destructive forces of the Non-producer and counter-producer.

-The Free Market is attempted to be used today because the Producers are attempting to create a Market while the Non-producers work in destroying it.
+The Free Market is attempted to be established today because the Producers are attempting to create a Market while the non-producers and counter-producers work in destroying it.
 The most the Producers can do is attempt to create the Free Market.
-As the Producers build the Market up, the non-producers tear it down.
+As the Producers build the Market up, the non-producers and counter-producers tear it down.

-Non-producers can only do one thing when participating in a Market and that is destroy it.
-The “Free Market” is in a constant struggle to survive when the Non-producers continue to steal the money and wealth from it with little or no “supplies” exchanged for it.
-The Free Market is constantly attempting to be used by the Producers in the society and these attempts continue to be beaten back by out-exchange Non-producers.
+Non-producers and counter-producers can only do one thing when participating in a Market and that is destroying it.
+The “Free Market” is in a constant struggle to establish itself.
+This is because the non-producers and counter-producers continue to steal the money, value, energy, wealth, capital and power from it with little or no “supplies” exchanged for it.
+The Free Market is constantly attempting to be established by the Producers in the society.
+These attempts continue to be beaten back by out-exchange Non-producers and counter-producers.

-With these constant destructive thrusts, by the Non-producers, to destroy the Free Market, one could only conclude, their purpose is to destroy the Free Market.
-This continued destruction of the Free Market leads to the destruction of the Society, the Nation, themselves and their families.
-This destruction of the Market is an observed phenomenon in societies where non-producers are allowed to participate in the Market.
+With these constant destructive thrusts, by the Non-producers and counter-producers one could only conclude, their purpose is to destroy the Free Market.
+This continued destruction of the Free Market leads to the destruction of the Society, Nation, themselves and their families.
+This destruction of the Market is an observed activity in societies where non-producers and counter-producers are allowed to participate in the Market.

 Producer Rewarded Open Market Economics